mseyne/superpowers-tutorials/1SuperPong/ch5.md

 # SUPERPOWERS TUTORIAL #1 SUPER PONG
-## *Chapter 5 : Final considerations about the tutorials and the learning process of making video games*
+## *Chapter 5 : Complete Game Source Reference*

-### The first step and the last step
+###  Final considerations about the tutorials and the learning process of making video games

 When you finish this tutorial, you maybe think than you still don't know how to make a Pong game, than you just copied what the tutorial said.
 Well, you are not really right and you are not really wrong.